No products in the cart.

 · Weight: 1.5lbs

 · Overall Length: 10.6″

 Is it going to replace your EDC pistol?
 Nah.

-This is an enjoyable range gun for shooters of all ages, much like the Ruger SR22 pistol.
+This is an enjoyable range gun for shooters of all ages, much like the Ruger SR22 pistol, and the HK416 22LR rifle.
 If you are looking to pickup a gun that doesn’t break the bank and you can shoot for days and have fun don’t overlook the KelTec CP33.